 There’s also a supplemental approach to managing histamine levels.
 Some people are deficient in the enzyme called “DAO” (Diamine Oxidase) that helps break down histamine.
-It’s possible to use DAO in pill-form 30 minutes prior to meals to reduce the overall load of histamine in your “bucket.”
+It’s possible to use DAO in pill-form 30 minutes before meals to reduce the overall load of histamine in your “bucket.”
 There are other products on the market that you can use before eating, like Quercetin and Bromelain, which help to stabilize the type of cells that release histamine.
 People have mixed results in using either supplement to reduce symptoms, but they are relatively affordable, natural and worth a try.

-Obviously, the condition is complex and requires some (minor to drastic) lifestyle modifications for those who are avid athletes.
+The condition is complex and requires some (minor to drastic) lifestyle modifications for those who are avid athletes.
 Below are a few suggestions for things that runners may need to consider if they suspect they have this condition:

 Tips for Runners to Avoid Histamine Problems While Running

 - Try not to eat for at least one hour before your run.
 It will decrease your likelihood of a reaction.